kmjson/SpaceBlasters/README.md

 EC327 Project: Instructions to Start Game

-1) To play the game, each player should run host.cpp
+1) To play the game, each player should run space_blasters.cpp

 2) One player should select “Create game” and another player should select “Join game”